holi-lab/CoRE/README.md

 This repository provides an implementation of Context Robust Knowledge Editing (CoRE) on auto-regressive transformers and the Contextual Hop Editing Dataset (CHED) for evaluating context robustness of knowledge editing methods.
 Our work was accepted to ACL 2025 Findings.
-Feel free to open an issue if you find any problems; we are actively developing this repository and will monitor tickets closely.

 ## Table of Contents
 1. [Requirements](#requirements)